spgirard/django-faq/README.md

 A very humble "frequently asked questions" app for django.

 - Questions have categories.
+- Questions can be published or draft
-- Example page lists all questions or questions filtered by category.
+- Example page lists all questions or questions filtered by selected category.